 Prototype

 This chapter discuss the set of features presented by the Swiss Engineering Event App as well as the design characteristics and schematic UX design.
+Here: Explain the new TAG feature that most features will base on.

 App main features